balaji303/Paid-RTOS/README.md

 # Paid-RTOS
-This is my own RTOS build from scratch
+This is my own RTOS build from scratch using keil u-Vision 5